 The levels below represent a progression in course content and are examples of courses in information seeking on first level education.

 Introduction to the library's website and information resources

-General information retrieval in different types of information sources and services such as the discovery tool Summon and databases relevant to the topic.
+General information retrieval in different types of information sources and services such as the discovery tool Primo and databases relevant to the topic.

 Information seeking on the web - Google Scholar

 Introduction to scientific publications and how they are organized

 Search techniques and search strategies using boolean search and search history

 Information retrieval of peer review publications

 Deeper knowledge of information retrieval in Primo

 Information retrieval in databases relevant to the topic